PRIDE-Archive/pride-web/public/markdown/faq/content.md

 ### How can I publish my private dataset in PRIDE?

 - Login to your PRIDE web account and go to profile and select your private dataset.
 On the right-hand corner of the screen, you can see the ‘Publish’ tab.
 You can provide the details there.
-Note: New submitter’s email must be registered with PRIDE.
 - Please fill in either PubmedID or DOI by selecting the correct option from dropdown and submit
 - If the PubmedID/DOI doesn't exist in EuroPMC or if it's a preprint, the request to make it public will fail.
 In such cases, it's better to omit those fields when you request to make the dataset public.